-20 December 2012, Manchester, UK – The Board of Directors of the Square Kilometre Array (SKA) Organisation has approved Germany, represented by the Federal Ministry of Education and Research (BMBF), as the tenth member of the organisation to participate in the detailed design of the SKA telescope.
+On 20 December 2012, the SKA Board of Directors approved Germany, represented by the Federal Ministry of Education and Research (BMBF), as the tenth member of the organisation to participate in the detailed design of the SKA telescope.

 Professor John Womersley, chair of the board of the SKA Organisation, welcomed Germany’s membership.
 “Germany has an excellent track record not only in radio astronomy but also in the management and delivery of science megaprojects and associated engineering.
 This expertise will be of great benefit to the SKA project as we move towards the construction phase of this inspirational telescope”, he said.